Utah

 A. Convictions

-Eligibility periods for petitions
+Eligibility waiting periods for convictions

 (b) ten years in the case of a misdemeanor or felony DUI offense or felony drug trafficking offense;